-- 1. PL and AE effects in ultra fine-grained (nanocrystalline) alloys show the tendency to disappear with increasing rate of grain size reduction. - Correlations between the PL and AE effects occur as exceptions in the frequency range above 17 kHz, whereas in metals do not show the PL effect the correlations between the force drop and AE effects occur in a lower range - usually below 8kHz. - 3.
-Correlations between the PL and AE effects can be explained on the basis of a simple dislocation-dynamic model of the PL effect.
+1. PL and AE effects in nanocrystalline alloys show the tendency to disappear.

+2. Correlations between the PL and AE effects occur in some cases in the frequency range above 17 kHz, where as in metals not generating the PL effect they occur in a lower range - usually below 8 kHz.

-Acknowledgements
+3. Correlations between the PL and AE effects can be explained on the basis of a simple dislocation-dynamic model of the PL effect.

+Acknowledgment

-The study was financially supported from the research project of the Polish Committee for Scientific Research No 3 T08A 032 28 as well as the part of the research project of the Polish Ministry of Science and higher Education No N507 056 31/128.
+The study was financially supported from the research project of the Polish Committee for Scientific Research No 3 T08A 032 28 and also partly from the research project of the Polish Ministry of Science and Higher Education No N507 056 31/128.